311Volt/axxegro/README.md

 # development progress

-As I'm writing this, the library is about 60% done.
+As I'm writing this, the library is about 80% done.
 Everything in Allegro has an axxegro equivalent, except the following missing things:

 ### high priority
  - a subset of gfx routines (blending modes, sub-bitmaps)
- - vertex/index buffers
  - platform-specific and D3D/OpenGL specific functions
  - native dialog menus
  - video streaming